Signs of a Panic Attack That Everyone Should Know

 Those somatic sensations include a laundry list of symptoms including nausea, tightening in the chest, racing heart, choking sensations, and shortness of breath.
 Other signs of a panic attack?
 Shakiness, trembling, tingling, dizziness, sweating, and more.
 "Some people get a few [of these signs of a panic attack], some people get many," notes Bacow.
 (If you're wondering, "what are the signs of a panic attack?" then you'd probably be interested to know that you can actually have a panic attack in your sleep, too.)

-"During a panic attack, there's a sudden onset of fear that's intense and brief, lasting less than 10 minutes," Horowitz says.
+"During a panic attack, there's a sudden onset of fear that's intense and brief, lasting less than 10 minutes," says Horowitz.
 "These sensations can feel like you're having a heart attack, losing control, or even dying."
 The fear and uncertainty around what's happening can make you feel even worse, acting like fuel on your anxiety-filled fire.
 And that's why Bacow says, "the key is not to panic about the panic.
 If you freak out, the sensations get stronger."

 While the symptoms of panic attacks are well-known, the causes are less so.
-"There may be a genetic or biological predisposition,"Horowitz says.
-A major life event or a series of life transitions that occur during a short amount of time could lay the groundwork for experiencing a panic attack too.
+"There may be a genetic or biological predisposition," says Horowitz.
+A major life event or a series of life transitions that occur during a short amount of time could lay the groundwork for experiencing a panic attack, too.